Iowa has more than just cornfields…in fact, it’s home to some awesome camping opportunities!

 One of Pilot Knob’s main claims to fame is Dead Man’s Lake, which is a hidden four-acre sphagnum bog, the only one of its kind in the entire state.

 Lacey Keosauqua State Park offers beautiful shaded campsites with electricity, water and modern showers.
-There are even 6 family camping cabins available during the season.
+There are even 6 family camping cabins available for rental during the season.

 A unique feature of Lacey Keosauqua are the 19 Indian mounds found on site.
 These were built by the ancient Indians as a burial site for their dead and are considered sacred by today’s native people.

-Another feature of the campground in Iowa is the amazing hiking trails go along the valleys and cliffs of the Des Moines River.
+Another great draw of this campground is the amazing hiking trails that trace along the valleys and cliffs of the Des Moines River.

-Prairie Rose Lake is the star of this Iowa camping destination.
-On the lake, you can enjoy beautiful swimming, beaches, boating, canoeing, playgrounds, and even quality fishing for the anglers.
+Prairie Rose Lake is the star of Prairie Rose State Park.
+Out on the lake, you can enjoy beautiful swimming, beaches, boating, canoeing, playgrounds, and even quality fishing for the anglers.

 There are two campgrounds to choose from with both electric and non-electric sites.
 Other amenities include baths, showers, dump stations, and playgrounds.
-There are also two camping cabins for those of you who don’t have an RV or camping gear (you can always rent an RV or rent your camping gear!).
+There are also two camping cabins for those of you who don’t have an RV or their own camping gear.

-With over 7 miles of hiking trails, you can get your exercise in and work up a great appetite for a wonderful camping meal.
+With over 7 miles of hiking trails, you can get your exercise in and work up a great appetite for a delicious campfire meal.

 Located on the shores of Coralville Lake, Sugar Bottom Campground offers 232 campgrounds for RV and tent camping alike.